smi7hy96/iac_ansible1011/README.md

 #when prompted for password enter 'vagrant'
 #repeat this another 2 times with 192.168.10.20 & 192.168.10.30
 ```
-- Clone this repo into the ansible controller machine:
+- Clone this repo into the ansible controller machine ~ directory:
 ```
+cd ~
 git clone git@github.com:smi7hy96/iac_ansible1011.git
 ```
 - Now to start running the playbooks: